rivkj/ecomm-home-site/README.md

 ## Overview

-Lumière Luxe & Co. /loo·mee·air/ is an ecommerce platform dedicated to offering products that promote both personal health and environmental sustainability.
+Lumière Luxe & Co. /loo·mee·air/ is an e-commerce platform dedicated to offering products that promote both personal health and environmental sustainability.
 Our mission is to provide consumers with a convenient way to shop for goods that are good for their bodies and the planet.

 Inspired by the French word for "light" as a reference to physical light or metaphorical light such as enlightenment or illumination - LL&Co is the embodiment of trying to bring to light items which often get overlooked in a world of fast fashion and consumerism.
 Items listed have been made sustainably and are a product of being sourced in a humanitarian manner.
 While many sites offer high quality products that are sourced from unknown places at a higher cost for revenue, LL&Co provides high quality items at a reasonable price as an equal pay opportunity to its manufacturers as well and it's makers.